-Inside Mental Health: A Psych Central Podcastis an award-winning weekly podcast that approaches psychology and mental health in an accessible way.
-Listen as our host Gabe Howard speaks candidly with experts to break down complex topics into simpler terms.
+Inside Mental Health is an award-winning weekly podcast that approaches psychology and mental health in an accessible way.
+Listen as our host Gabe Howard speaks candidly with experts, celebrities, and other notables to break down complex topics into simpler terms.

 For some people, having and loving sex comes easily, but they’re not in the majority.
 Great sex is an ongoing exploration, not a singular, fixed destination.
 And everyone’s sex life changes over time.

 Celebrities, politicians, and bosses are constantly being referred to as narcissists.
 But what does that really mean?
 Is there an official medical definition of a “narcissist” or is it just a random insult hurled at people we dislike?